okaneco/rtiow/README.md

 ### Notes

-I've stayed close to the book so far.
-I may make changes to make my life easier, including changing the architecture to suit the language or using `rayon`.
+I believe I've stayed close to the spirit of the book.
+I added multi-threading with `rayon` for the last render of the first book.
+All renders after that were multi-threaded.
+Some changes were made due to architecture or not requiring the use of `std::sync::Arc` where `shared_ptr` was used in the book.

 <a name="oneweekend"></a>
 ## *Ray Tracing in One Weekend*

 A primitive command line interface exists, scenes and threading need to be adjusted by recompiling.
 Each flag is optional.
-It defaults to 100 samples and
-384 pixel width, height will be calculated with an aspect ratio of 16:9 if not specified.
+It defaults to 100 samples and 384 pixel width, height will be calculated with an aspect ratio of 16:9 if not specified.
 Arbitrary aspect ratios are supported.